 In July 2019, Chimerix announced exclusive worldwide rights to develop and commercialize CX-01 (also known as dociparstat, or DSTAT) in acute myeloid leukemia (AML).
 Read the announcement here.

-In 2011, Chimerix initiated a partnership with the U.S. Biomedical Advanced Research and Development Authority (BARDA) to develop brincidofovir (CMX001) as a medical countermeasure to treat smallpox outbreaks due to a bioterror event or accidental release.
-Brincidofovir has received Fast Track designation from the FDA for smallpox, adenovirus and cytomegalovirus.
+In 2011, Chimerix initiated a partnership with the U.S. Biomedical Advanced Research and Development Authority (BARDA) to develop brincidofovir (BCV) as a medical countermeasure to treat smallpox outbreaks due to a bioterror event or accidental release.
+Brincidofovir has received Fast Track Designation and Orphan Drug Designation from the FDA for smallpox.